 Wetlands have long been known to assist with water purification, not to mention the diversity in flora and fauna they provide.
 The current Wetland Program Plan (WPP) 2019-2023 for Kansas was developed by a diverse group of state agencies, interest groups and Kansas citizens with assistance from the Environmental Protection Agency (EPA) to help evaluate this natural resource.

-Characterizing Biological Structure and Ecological Function of Kansas Playas and Updating the existing Kansas Wetland Program Plan (WPP) grant is underway and one year of data has been collected with the second year beginning soon.
-This Playa Lake work will use LiDAR to improve the known Playa catchments and collect field data to validate the images.
-The EPA approved the 2019-2023 WPP in March.
+Characterizing Biological Structure and Ecological Function of Kansas Playas and Updating the existing Kansas Wetland Program Plan (WPP) grant is nearing competition as well with two years of mapping and data collected.
+The use of LiDAR to improve the known Playa catchments and collect field data to validate the images.
+Work will begin on the final report shortly.
+The EPA approved the 2019-2023 WPP in March 2019.

 The Kansas Biological Survey developed a map of Playa Lakes in Kansas, which was partially funded through the Wetland Program Grant.